UWE-Ruby/week-25/README.md

 This example provided with this exercise provides a simplistic solution.

+* Attempt a solution that employs a Domain Specific Language

+    > Define a language for setting up the board and making moves

 * Attempt a solution that limits the use of "Primitives"

     > Primitives for the sake of this problem include: `String`; `FixNum`;